NEAR-Edu/near-certification-tools/web-app/README.md

 1. update generateImage with design
 1. create the index page to list out the logged-in visitor's certificates
 1. Add Google Analytics
+1. Get access to Integromat (and Airtable if necessary), and paste our `API_KEY` (the arbitrary one in our `.env` file) into the appropriate place in Integromat's HTTP app.
+1. Ask Sherif to map his desired subdomain to the specific path at render.com/example
+1. Ensure that HTTP is blocked (because HTTPS is enforced via `web-app/pages/_middleware.ts`).
+(We wouldn't want `web-app/pages/api/mint-cert.ts` exposed via HTTP because our secret `API_KEY` would be leaked, and anyone could issue any certificate.)
+1. Sherif will deploy the production contract.